rossumai/university/docs/learn/integration-patterns/index.md

 Integrating systems efficiently is critical for seamless data exchange and workflow automation.
 When working with the Rossum API, various integration patterns can be employed to suit different technical requirements and business needs.
 In this article, we explore five key integration methods—each with its own pros and cons—to help you determine the best approach for your system.

-## 1. Scheduled Polling Integration
+## 1. Scheduled polling integration

 In this model, the target system schedules regular queries to the Rossum API to retrieve annotations that are ready for export.